-The District's General Fund revenues were \$46,475,002 million in 2021/22, which were up 3% from the previous year.
+The District's General Fund revenues were \$47,516,916 in 2022/23, which were up 2% from the previous year.
 General Fund revenues for the District come from three primary categories.
 Local sources approximately make up 42% of the total revenue, state sources make up 52% and federal sources are 6%.
 Most of the local revenue comes from tax levies set by School Code, fees, tuition and donations.

 Revenues are in-line with the prior year except for federal sources.
-The federal government has provided school districts nationwide several large grants to support education as a result of the COVID-19 pandemic.
+The ESSERS grant funding/expenditures decreased for fiscal year 2023.